Data Connections

 Limitations

-The FEC-to-bioguide crosswalk covers about 1,711 members.
-Contributions are PAC-to-candidate only (not individual donors).
+The FEC-to-bioguide crosswalk covers 1,712 members.
+Contributions are PAC-to-candidate only (not individual donors — see the PII section of the methodology page for why individual-donor data is held locally but not deployed).
 Committee assignments are current session only — we don't track historical rotations, so a member's past committee work won't show here.

 Legislative Activity & Trading